Blood poisoning: When to see a doctor

 - Chills, with or without shaking

-A diagnosis of bacteremia is confirmed by blood cultures.
+A diagnosis of bacteremia or infection is confirmed by blood cultures.
 Treatment requires hospitalization and includes intravenous antibiotics.
-Without prompt treatment, bacteremia can spread to other areas such as heart valves or other tissues, or progress to severe sepsis and septic shock, which may be life-threatening.
+Without prompt treatment, bacteremia or infection can spread to other areas such as heart valves or other tissues, or progress to severe sepsis and septic shock, which may be life-threatening.